First California Mortgage

-First Cal offers purchase and refinance programs with a variety of loan programs, including FHA, VA, HomePath, and jumbo loans.
+Prior to its shutdown, First Cal offered purchased and refinance programs with a variety of loan programs, including FHA, VA, HomePath, and jumbo loans.

 History

 First Cal was founded in 1977 by Dennis Hart to provide builder and retail financing.
 In 1986 they expanded, opening a wholesale division called Headlands Mortgage.
 First Cal sold its loan and servicing operations to a fortune 500 company in 1995.
 Three years later, Headlands was taken public (NASDAQ: HDLD) prior to being sold to GreenPoint Mortgage in 1999.

 In 2003, First Cal resumed mortgage lending to serve mortgage brokers and retail borrowers in the San Francisco Bay Area behind President Christopher K Hart, son of Dennis Hart.
 Today, First Cal holds licenses to lend in 9 states.

 Community service

-First Cal is a silver sponsor and participates as a team in the American Cancer Society's Relay for Life.
+In 2010, First Cal had a silver sponsor and participates as a team in the American Cancer Society's Relay for Life.
 First Cal also participates in The Pajama Program, which provided pajamas and books to children in need.